 You can create an obstacle course in the backyard like your own Junior Ninja Warrior course- or see who can complete a list of backyard challenges the fastest.

 Ninja at the Park: Join your friends at the park and take turns using the park equipment as a Ninja course.
 Some things you go over, others you go under, or climb or jump.
 You can time each participant or just opt for a "who can finish the challenge" format.
 If you can't all be at the park at the same time, you can post videos of each child's run so everyone can see on your facebook group page.

 Dodge Ball in the Tennis Court: This works great because it keeps the balls from going very far, and the net keeps everyone on their own side of the game.
-You can play family against family to keep your social distance.
-If young kids are playing too, try playing with balloons instead of balls.
+You can play family against family or choose teams.
+If very young kids are playing too, try playing with beachballs or soft nerf balls instead of the typical dodge ball type balls.

 Check out my resources pages for more new ideas to try.
 This is a great time to break from your normal routine and try something new and FUN!!